lingtalfi/AssetLoader/README.md

 )*

 ```

+Comments are allowed (since 1.4.0).
+Comments are lines that start with the sharp symbol (#).

 The great thing about manifest is that since 1.3.0, assets are loaded exactly in the order that you specify.